Nikolai Bezzubov: World War II

-Subsequently, Bezzubov took command of the 1289th Rifle Regiment of the 110th Rifle Division.
-With the 33rd Army of the Western Front, the division fought in the defense of Naro-Fominsk.
-In late October and early November the regiment operated as part of the 1st Guards Moscow Motor Rifle Division.
+In late October and early November the regiment operated as part of the 1st Guards Motor Rifle Division.
 In the battles for Naro-Fominsk, Bezzubov demonstrated "high organizational skill and forceful qualities, courage, fortitude, and bravery."
-Taking command of the division on 8 December, he led it in the Rzhev-Vyazma Offensive, during which it captured Vereya.
+For his performance in the battles near Naro-Fominsk, 1st Guards Motor Rifle Division commander Alexander Lizyukov recommended Bezzubov for the Order of the Red Banner, which was awarded on 3 December.
+The recommendation read:Comrade Bezzubov has commanded a rifle regiment attached to the division, since the first days of the battles near Narofominsk.
+During this period Comrade Bezzubov displayed high organizational abilities and strong will, necessary for a regimental commander.
+In the battles near Narofominsk, Comrade Bezzubov displayed bravery, steadfastness, and courage, giving an example to subordinates, carrying them into battle against the Fascists.
+He is deserving of the award of the Order of the Red Banner.Bezzubov took command of the 110th Rifle Division on 8 December, after the elimination of the German penetration at Kubinka and on the eve of the 33rd Army's general offensive on Borovsk.
+In late December he personally met the units of the division's 1291st Rifle Regiment, breaking out of encirclement after five days without provisions.
+He led it in the Rzhev-Vyazma Offensive, during which it captured Vereya.
 In February 1942, the division entered the region southeast of Vyazma and in cooperation with the main forces attempted to capture the city.
 Bring up reserves, the German forces counterattacked and cut off part of the 33rd Army, including the 110th.
 Until July, the division fought in encirclement, then rejoined the main forces of the front in the region of Vyazma.
-After escaping the encirclement and screening, then-Colonel Bezzubov was placed at the disposal of the Personnel Department of the front to await a new assignment.
+After escaping the encirclement and screening Bezzubov, promoted to colonel on 15 June, was placed at the disposal of the Personnel Department of the front to await a new assignment.

 Appointed acting commander of the 10th Motor Rifle Brigade on 28 August, Bezzubov transferred to serve as deputy commander of the 303rd Rifle Division on 12 March 1943.
 With the 3rd Tank Army, the division fought in the Third Battle of Kharkov before joining the 57th Army of the Southwestern Front on 26 April.
 The division took up defenses on the eastern bank of the Seversky Donets from Krasny to Novodonovka in May.
-Bezzubov took command of the 100th Rifle Division on 28 June and led it as part of the 40th Army of the Voronezh Front, holding a defensive line on the Psel in the region of the fortified points of Belaya and Ivka.
-During the defensive phase of the Battle of Kursk, Bezzubov was mortally wounded and died of wounds on 20 July.
-His body was taken to the army and buried in a grave in Beloye, Kursk Oblast.
+Bezzubov took command of the 100th Rifle Division on 28 June and led it as part of the 40th Army of the Voronezh Front, holding a defensive line on the Psel in the region of the settlements of Belaya and Ivka.
+During the defensive phase of the Battle of Kursk, while his division engaged in desultory fighting involving periodic shelling, Bezzubov was seriously wounded by a landmine on 19 July and died of wounds the night of 19–20 July.
+His body was taken to the army and buried in a mass grave in Beloye, Kursk Oblast.
+Bezzubov was survived by his wife, evacuated to Semipalatinsk during the war.